 I have a passion for working with organizations that are making an impact in the natural and built environment.
 This ranges from architecture firms to municipalities, educational institutions, and public gardens.
-All successful, forward thinking organizations are goals and mission driven, and furthermore understand that formal programs concerning information and resource management are essential to producing results.
+All successful, forward thinking organizations are goals and mission driven, and furthermore understand that formal programs concerning information and resource management are essential to producing positive results.
 I’ve been privileged to work in several capacities representing these essential services, including libraries, archives, digital asset management, and records management.
 Since 2015, I have additionally been deeply involved with knowledge management, which carries the purpose of achieving organizational objectives by making the best use of knowledge.
 The fact is that in the age of big data and changing technology, successful organizations must have a framework in place to leverage the vast collections of information, knowledge and resources created both internally and externally.
-In tandem, an information professional is the best candidate for identifying, managing, and refining the tools, systems, and workflows required for optimal organizational efficiency.
+In tandem, a senior staff member with a background in information science is the best candidate for identifying, managing, and refining the tools, systems, and workflows required for optimal organizational efficiency.

 Additionally, I would argue that knowledge management practices and principals provide an excellent foundation to lead both people and organizations.
 This is why many knowledge managers often find themselves in leadership roles.